 Silicone is soft, adapts naturally to the body and comes closest to the female breast in its movement behaviour.
 It is also extremely skin friendly.

 You know the requirements of women on breast prostheses quite well.
-Nevertheless, have you ever been surprised by the reaction of the customers to a new development?
+Nevertheless, have you ever been surprised by the reaction of the customers to

 When we developed an adhesive prosthesis in the late 1990s, we expected a huge demand.
 Unlike standard prostheses, this particular breast form was developed so that women could wear it without the aid of a pocketed bra, by applying it directly to the skin.
 The material of the Contact breast form ensures that it adheres to the chest wall, thereby simulating the movement of a natural breast.

 That sounds really good.